eosnetworkfoundation/engineering/tooling/computer-setup.md

     dm-tool switch-to-greeter
     ```
     This will drop you in a new LightDM session on TTY8 with a login screen.
 1. Login using the password you created in step 1.
-Linux should promt you to immediately change your password.
+Linux should prompt you to immediately change your password.
 If it doesn't, immediately change your password!
 See the warning above.
     - If you copied and pasted the command in step 1 verbatim, the password for your first login will be `Password1`.
 1. Change desktop background, layout, and color scheme to make it visually distinctive from your personal account.
     - For example, if you use a green desktop background and iconography in your personal account, consider a blue desktop background and iconography in your work account so you can immediately tell which user you are on.